osoyoo/OSOYOO_IR_BLACK_V1.5/README.md

- # cbit_IR for micro-bit
+ # OSOYOO_IR for micro-bit

-Extension for ZYRobot cbit_IR
+Extension for OSOYOO_IR

-Note: IR receiver for ZYRobot receiver
+Note: IR receiver for OSOYOO receiver

 ## License